 One can also remain connected by following a telecast Mass.

-Channel Ten has a telecast of Holy Mass on Sunday mornings at 6am on TV.
+Channel Ten has a telecast of Holy Mass (Mass for you at home) on Sunday mornings at 6am on TV.

 Bishop Homeming is offering Sunday Mass at 8am each Sunday: Lismore Mass